kitchristopher/PCG-Learning/README.md

   * This would also decreases memory requirements since unused cells wouldn't be created.
   * However, this could create some issues later on if for whatever reason you needed to still have the unused cells in the game, perhaps as dirt or for something interactive.
  * The recursive functions could be made somewhat cleaner to better keep the *Single Responsibility Principle*.

+ # Agent-Based Algorithim
+This algorithim randomly carves out corridors and rooms.
+It is quite random and more difficult to gurantee a good dungeon.
+However, this unpredicatiblity can in theory create some interesting dungeons.

+# Findings
+1. A grid based system to store the cells is quite convienient and constrains the size of the dungeon to the maximum size provided by the user.
+Morover, adding cells only when nessesary works well, as opposed to creating them all at once as empty cells.

+2. Earlier in this algorithm, the rooms were built around a center point from the corridor This had the awesome effect of creating sub-rooms within the room, but alas two problems presented themselves:
+   * First, corridors were not designed to be rooms.
+It would be strange to see a hallway as a room.
+In order to maximize this, a seprate room class would have been needed and would be a good future implementation.
+   * Second, since the corridors could be in the middle of the room, sometimes the room would get cut in half, making half of it inaccessable.

+So, because of these faults (mainly #2), the algorithim was changed so the room would absorb the corridors as the room was built overtop of it.

+# Future Ideas
+The Logic of the BSP algorithim seems far more controllable, but can limit the shape of the dungeons.
+Thus, to combine the best of both worlds, a hybrid method could be ideal.
+Following the logic of the BSP, after creating the rooms as rectangles, variation could be added by randomly adding onto the rooms from the outside, or carving them out from the inside to create sub-rooms.